WinPrint

 This all led to me re-discovering my old WinPrint 2.0 source code.
 Reminiscing on how much time I wasted back then, and how effective it was as a procrastination tool, I just had to try again.
 So I did.
 And, just to be clear, here’s what I did:

 1) I wrote a printing app in 2019-2020.
 Nobody prints these days.
 I don’t even print anymore.
 2) I over-engineered it.
 It has a full GUI with print preview.
 Headers and Footers with Macros.
-A full command-line interface.
-It can syntax-highlight over 200 different programming languages.
-It’s cross-platfom.
-It’s written in C# using the very latest .NET Core.
-It uses NodeJS and C++ under the covers.
+PowerShell and scriptable command-line interfaces.
+It can syntax-highlight source code with bundled TextMate grammars.
+It’s written in C# using modern .NET.
 And more.
 3) I used .NET and C#.
 Ok, this part I can defend (assuming you get past point #1 and #2): First, I know C# well and it is awesome.
 Second, no other modern language/app-framework can even SPELL “print”.
 I tried both Electron and Flutter and both suck when it comes to printing.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: